yguitton/training-material/topics/imaging/tutorials/electrophoresis-gel-bands-image-analysis/tutorial.md

 Reliable measurement of band intensity provides quantitative insights into gene expression and other biochemical properties ({% cite Gassmann2009 %}).
 However, manual quantification can be labor-intensive and prone to user bias.

-Modern image analysis platforms such as **QuPath** ({% cite Bankhead2017 %}) provide interactive tools for defining **regions of interest (ROIs)** directly on gel images.
+Modern image analysis software suites such as **QuPath** ({% cite Bankhead2017 %}) provide interactive tools for defining **regions of interest (ROIs)** directly on gel images.
 These ROIs can be exported as **GeoJSON** files, which encode the spatial coordinates of the selected bands in a standardized, machine-readable format.

 Once the ROI file is generated, bioinformatics platforms like **Galaxy** ({% cite Galaxy2024 %}) enable automated processing of these coordinates, measurement of pixel intensities for each band, and generation of transparent, reproducible quantification results.